CSCfi/csc-user-guide/docs/support/faq/how-to-use-pouta-for-remote-desktop.md

 ```
 Note, that the port 2001 is the one that you will use with the browser later.

-`-L2001:localhost:6081` meant that will be able access port 6081 on the server
+`-L2001:localhost:6081` means that we will be able to access port 6081 on the server
-from our computers local port 2001.
+from our computer's local port 2001.
 Keep the terminal alive.
-The ssh-command was the only step
+The ssh-command is the only step
 needed on the local computer.

 ## Install the required software on the VM